Agathe48/robot_mission_3/README.md

 ![explanation_covering](images/explanations_covering.png)
 Each agent will place himself to the target position indicated by the chief to perform the coverage of the row (and the two adjacent rows at the same time through its percept); this row is chosen by being the closest non covered row to the agent.
 The agents performing the coverage can pick up wastes during their covering if the waste is on their way.
 Nevertheless, they cannot derive from their row and their target position to pick a close waste or drop a transformed waste (they can drop it only if during their covering phase they go to the last column, which is not always the case).
 - after all rows have been covered, the agents will receive new orders from their chief, indicating the position of the closest waste to the agent (the chief will also receive this kind of orders from himself).
 The agent will thus go to this target; if he finds a waste on his way, he can pick it and warn the chief of this action.
 When the agent has a transformed waste, it goes right (and indicates the chief he canceled his target if he still had one) to drop it on the last column.
 This principle is the same for red agents with the waste disposal zone.
 - at the end of the cleaning of the green or yellow zone, some blocking situations can exist.
 For instance, if the two last green wastes have been picked up by different agents.
-To overcome this dead-end, we added a special action `ACT_DROP_ONE_WASTE` and we used communication; the chief will send a message to one of the agents to drop its waste and let the other agent pick it.
+To overcome this dead-end, we added a special action `ACT_DROP_ONE_WASTE` and we used communication; the chief will send a message to one of the agents to drop its waste and let the other agent pick it up.

 To perform this strategy, we implemented different messages, from agent to chief, chief to agent and chief to chief (from the green to the yellow chief, and the yellow chief to the red chief).
-All of theses types of messages are defined in the enumeration defined in the file `communication/message/MessagePerformative.py`.
+All of theses types of messages are listed in the enumeration defined in the file `communication/message/MessagePerformative.py`.

-More generally, the agents will send to their respecting chief at each step their percept after an action, so the chief can have a global view of the positions of the wastes in the zone.
+More generally, the agents will send their respective chief their perception after each action, allowing the chief to have a global view of the waste positions in the zone.

-The chief will send orders for covering, to indicate which row the agent should cover, and if it must stop covering when the whole zone has been covered.
-After the covering phase, the chief will send target positions to reach for each agent, corresponding to the closest waste to the agent.
-The chief will also send the order to stop acting when there is no more waste to pick up; besides, it is with this order that the agent will drop its waste if it has one, thus tackling the dead-end issue we had in the first part with the last wastes separated among several agents.
+The chief will issue covering orders to indicate which row the agent should cover and whether it should stop covering once the entire zone has been covered.
+Following the covering phase, the chief will send target positions for each agent to reach, corresponding to the closest waste to each agent.
+Additionally, the chief will issue orders to cease action when there are no more wastes to pick up.
+Moreover, it is with this order that the agent will drop its waste if it has one, thus addressing the dead-end issue we encountered in the first part, where the last wastes were separated among several agents.

-Finally, the chief will send information to its superior chief; it will indicate it that a waste has been dropped at a certain position.
-It will also inform when its zone is fully cleaned.
+Finally, the chief will relay information to its superior chief, indicating when a waste has been dropped at a certain position and informing when its zone is fully cleaned.

 TODO Laure est-ce que tu peux relire ?
 Je ne pense pas que ce soit nécessaire de détailler chaque ordre, en soit il y a des commentaires dans le code